Howw-Way/starter-hugo-academic/content/authors/admin/_index.md

 I am fascinated by reconstructing some subjects in real world by models, which combines the beauty of mathematics, the power of computing and the aesthetics of physics principle.

-Currently, my research aims to address the question, 'How to bond AI algorithms and physics equations to simulate the real world', specifically, on the field of fluid flow and the reaction (gas-solid combustion).
+Currently, my research aims to address the question, "How to bond AI algorithms and physics equations to simulate the real world", specifically, on the field of fluid flow and the reaction (gas-solid combustion).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.